 During the academic year, the Counseling Center is open from 8:00 a.m. to 5:00 p.m., Monday-Friday.
 Appointments can be made by coming by the Counseling Center or calling (630)752-5321.
 Emergency walk-in hours available each day for crisis/counseling or consultation.
-We are located in Armerding Hall.
+We are located in Armerding Hall, Suite 121.
 The Center is open during the summer session for consultations, referral resources, and crisis management.
 Call ahead to set up an appointment during these times.

 Group participation primarily allows students to gain experience with, and work on, issues of being intimate with peers.
 The immediate group goal is to provide a safe environment in which students can explore personal issues, grow in a context of mutual learning, and alleviate symptoms of loneliness, sadness or anxiety.
 The long-term goal is to learn the skills necessary to develop healthy and mature relationships in general.
 We believe these skills contribute to more effective participation in friend and family groups, improved quality of life, and more mature, honest participation in Christian community throughout the lifespan.

 The Counseling Center provides premarital counseling for engaged couples who are both degree-seeking students currently enrolled at Wheaton College.
 Students take both the PREPARE inventory and the Taylor Johnson Temperament Analysis.
 After the tests are scored, the couple meets with a counselor for several weeks to discuss their relational strengths and to explore areas where further growth is advised.
 A summary letter can be sent to the couple's minister if needed - with signed release of information.
 There is a $65 fee for the scoring of the tests.